Impala¶

 Modifying table metadata¶

-For unpartitioned tables, you can use the alter
+For unpartitioned tables, you can use the alter method to change its

 location, file format, and other properties.
 For partitioned tables, to

-change partition-specific metadata use alter_partition
+change partition-specific metadata use alter_partition.

 ImpalaTable